 Several reliefs made up of gypseous flat-topped outliers form small hills: on the Right Bank Montmartre (131 m), Belleville (128,5 m), Ménilmontant (108 m), Hillock-Chaumont (103 m), Passy (71 m) and Chaillot (67 m); on the left bank Montparnasse (66 m), the Ridge-with-Quails (65m) and the Mountain Holy-Genevieve (61 m).

 Modifications

-The SEINE crosses the city by forming an arc of a circle, entering there by south-east to leave there to south-west.
+The SEINE crosses the capital by forming an arc of a circle, entering there by south-east to leave there to south-west.
 More than thirty bridges allow to cross the river.